Inforest/easy-add-thumbnail/readme.txt

 Stable tag: 1.1.3
 License: GPL2

+Modified by danahutchins to look up attachment id from file name of first image if no post_parent relationship.

 Automatically sets the featured image to the first image uploaded into the post (any post type with thumbnail support).
 So easy like that...

 == Description ==